 We offer one-off paid ($20.00) trials for all new members.
 To book a trial class please see here.

 CTGC recreational classes are "just for fun classes".
 They teach skills on both trampoline and double mini trampoline and are all about friendship, fun and learning new skills.
 CTGC recreational trampolinists learn how to jump higher, sault, twist and land safely and progress through the ten trampoline levels at their own pace.
-CTGC recreational classes cater for trampolinists from six years of age and for all levels of ability.
+CTGC recreational classes cater for trampolinists from seven years of age and for all levels of ability.

 Sessions run from 4:30pm - 5:45pm and from 5:45pm – 7:00 pm on Mondays, Tuesdays and Thursdays in line with the ACT public school terms.
 Recreational trampolinists can attend one or two sessions per week and also have the option of attending holiday classes.